ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Foxy.md

 - Preferred lanes in industries.
 This plugin is covered by `KeepoutFilter` (see discussion in [corresponding PR](https://github.com/ros-navigation/navigation2/issues/1522) for more details).

 Each costmap filter subscribes to filter info topic (publishing by [Costmap Filter Info Publisher Server](https://github.com/ros-navigation/navigation2/tree/main/nav2_map_server/src/costmap_filter_info)) having all necessary information for loaded costmap filter and filter mask topic.
-`SpeedFilter` additionally publishes maximum speed restricting [messages](https://github.com/ros-navigation/navigation2/blob/main/nav2_msgs/msg/SpeedLimit.msg) targeted for a Controller to enforce robot won’t exceed given limit.
+`SpeedFilter` additionally publishes maximum speed restricting [messages](https://github.com/ros-navigation/navigation2/blob/main/nav2_msgs/msg/SpeedLimit.msg) targeted for a Controller to enforce robot won't exceed given limit.

 High-level design of this concept could be found [here](https://github.com/ros-navigation/navigation2/tree/main/doc/design/CostmapFilters_design.pdf).
 The functionality of costmap filters is being discussed in [the ticket #1263](https://github.com/ros-navigation/navigation2/issues/1263) and carried out by [PR #1882](https://github.com/ros-navigation/navigation2/pull/1882).
 The following tutorials: [Navigating with Keepout Zones][navigating-with-keepout-zones] and [Navigating with Speed Limits][navigating-with-speed-limits] will help to easily get involved with `KeepoutFilter` and `SpeedFilter` functionalities.